How to read the rating of online casinos and slot machines

 What does RTP mean?

-RTP (Return to Player) is the percentage that a slot theoretically returns to a player over a long period.
+RTP (Return to Player) is the percentage that the slot theoretically returns to the player over a long period.

 ---|---|

-Important: RTP runs over a long distance - it's not a guarantee of an instant win.
+Important: RTP works on a long distance - this is not a guarantee of instant winning.

 Volatility